chinapedia/wikipedia.abstract.en/Page/Papua_New_Guinea.md

 Many of the other islands within PNG territory, including New Britain, New Ireland, Bougainville, the Admiralty Islands, the Trobriand Islands, and the Louisiade Archipelago, were never linked to New Guinea by land bridges.
 As a consequence, they have their own flora and fauna; in particular, they lack many of the land mammals and flightless birds that are common to New Guinea and Australia.

-Baby_tree_kangaroo_on_the_chiefs_wifes_shoulder_-Papua_New_Guinea-17Oct2008.jpg in Papua New Guinea]] Australia and New Guinea are portions of the ancient supercontinent of Gondwana, which started to break into smaller continents in the Cretaceous era, 65–130 million years ago.
+in Papua New Guinea]] Australia and New Guinea are portions of the ancient supercontinent of Gondwana, which started to break into smaller continents in the Cretaceous era, 65–130 million years ago.
 Australia finally broke free from Antarctica about 45 million years ago.
 All the Australasian lands are home to the Antarctic flora, descended from the flora of southern Gondwana, including the coniferous podocarps and _Araucaria_ pines, and the broadleafed southern beech (_Nothofagus_).
 These plant families are still present in Papua New Guinea.

 As the Indo-Australian Plate (which includes landmasses of India, Australia, and the Indian Ocean floor in between) drifts north, it collides with the Eurasian Plate.
 The collision of the two plates pushed up the Himalayas, the Indonesian islands, and New Guinea's Central Range.
 The Central Range is much younger and higher than the mountains of Australia, so high that it is home to rare equatorial glaciers.
 New Guinea is part of the humid tropics, and many Indomalayan rainforest plants spread across the narrow straits from Asia, mixing together with the old Australian and Antarctic floras.

 PNG includes a number of terrestrial ecoregions:

 -   Admiralty Islands lowland rain forests – forested islands to the north of the mainland, home to a distinct flora.
--   Central Range montane rain forestsPNG-climate.png of Papua New Guinea bears a sharp contrast to nearby arid Australia.]]
+-   Central Range montane rain forests of Papua New Guinea bears a sharp contrast to nearby arid Australia.]]
 -   Huon Peninsula montane rain forests
 -   Louisiade Archipelago rain forests
 -   New Britain-New Ireland lowland rain forests